| ROVER | LIMITED ROVER | UNLIMITED ROVER |

 Use the CATEGORY-POWER tag to specify your power category.
 The choices for the Rover and Unlimited Rover categories are HIGH and LOW.
 Limited Rovers have the same power restrictions as Single-Operator Low-Power and must specify power as LOW.
 QRP is not a valid power selection for any Rover category.
 Remember that there will be no sub-division of the Rover and Unlimited Rover scores based on power.

-If you have any questions, feel free to contact me at
+If you have any questions, feel free to contact the [current] contest branch manager at

 Thanks for your support of the ARRL VHF contests, and be safe when roving.